 Students should plan to meet with their adviser and DGS early in the fall term every year.
 The DGS will typically make available extra office hours to accommodate such meetings or will hold group meetings by cohort to discuss deadlines, expectations and plans for the upcoming year.
 Students are encouraged to also set up relevant meetings before or after spring break to discuss summer plans.

 The Department appoints a Job Placement Office who works with the DGS to help advanced graduate students (fifth years and above) prepare for the job market.
 A preliminary meeting typically takes place in late April or early May, followed by individual and group meetings throughout the fall.
-A basic “handbook” is available from the Graduate Registrar to helps students applying specifically for academic appointments.
+A basic “handbook” is available from the Graduate Registrar to help students applying specifically for academic appointments.
 The Center for Teaching and Learning and the Office of Career Strategy also offer many workshops and advising services to assist students in their search for employment upon completion of their degrees, including teaching appointments, post-doctoral fellowships, and other kinds of employment and career planning.
 All graduate students are urged to avail themselves of these services, which include dossier services.